 ECCHR is assisting Abdul Hanan, a father who lost his two sons, aged eight and twelve, in the attack.
-On 26 February 2020 – ten years after the bombing – the European Court of Human Rights (ECtHR) in Strasbourg heard the case.
+In February 2020 – ten years after the bombing – the European Court of Human Rights (ECtHR) in Strasbourg heard the case.
 Due to its extraordinary significance, the case is argued before the Grand Chamber.

 Colonel Klein failed to sufficiently verify whether and how many civilians were in the vicinity of the tankers prior to the attack.
 The German government and military tried to protect Colonel Klein and the other responsible parties by covering up the consequences of the airstrike.
 In January 2016, with the help of ECCHR, Hanan submitted an individual communication to the ECtHR against the German government.
 In August 2019, after three years of written proceedings, the ECtHR decided to hear the case before its Grand Chamber.

 Taking the case to Strasbourg became necessary because the German Federal Prosecutor’s investigation was insufficient.
 The failure to perform a genuine and thorough investigation led to it being prematurely closed in April 2010.
 The German investigations failed to conform to international human rights standards or grant redress to those affected.
 The German armed forces and government initially attempted to cover up the fact that most of the airstrike victims were civilians.
 Even the number of civilian deaths caused by the strike remains undetermined.